la2050/archive/_projects/2015/sbsm-healthy-tomorrow-initiative.md

   of grant awards will go to the Sound Body Sound Mind Foundation, and we will designate that grant money toward equipment costs and building the two fitness centers at the LAUSD high schools.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The $100,000 will cover the entirety of the project.
-We have implemented 95 fitness centers within LAUSD over the last 15 years, and have maximized our cost-effectiveness in getting the program and fitness centers installed as efficiently as possible.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Budget for SBSM Fitness Centers (Per School)

-   Commercial-Grade Fitness Equipment (Strength and Cardio Exercise Machines) - $45,800.00

-   Mobile Fitness Accessories (Jump ropes, Agility Ladders, Sandbells, Balls, etc.) - $3,500

-   Signage (Fitness Center Sign and Banner) - $400.00

-   SBSM Curriculum Books (4 Books) - $300.00

-   Total Expenses (Per School) - $50,000

-   Total Project Expenses (All Schools) - $100,000
 How do you plan to scale the success of your proposal?: >- SBSM has tried to make scalable program that can be implemented at almost any middle or high school by making the program consistent yet flexible.
 Class